Hakimbek/my-java-notes/OOP/This_Keyword/README.md

-# this keyword in Java
+# Usage of Java this keyword
 There can be a lot of usage of Java this keyword.
 In Java, this is a reference variable that refers to the current object.

-# Usage of Java this keyword

 ## 1. this can be used to refer current class instance variable.